VO1D-H3ART/SRS-viewer/README.md

 # SRS-viewer
 A simple webviewer for steaming to SRS

---- July 27th ---
+SRS is a lightweight server that can take a stream from OBS among other things and allows them to be accessed over HTTP on a LAN/VPN

-This is an ultra simple webviewer for RTMP streams from OBS.
+This .html is an ultra simple webviewer for RTMP streams from OBS.

 ## To use this on a windows machine do the following steps